Faroukkooli/tetris/README.md

 # Tetris
 this is the project description
+Add line number 2